karaambaa/nginx-proxy/README.md

 ### Step 1

 Install Organizr (https://github.com/causefx/Organizr) and set the correct path in the media_proxy/sites-available.conf.
 And install and setup SSL-Certificats (https://certbot.eff.org).
+In my case I had to block all the ports (except 80 and 443) with ufw...

 ### Step 2